Skip to content

 print_stats = print_stats,

-use_gpu = use_gpu
+use_gpu = use_gpu,

 )

-run_n_by_cell_test(agent, cell_width=10, n_by_cell=10, environment=None, time_shift=0, time_loop=True, horizon=1000, initialization_values={}, reward_discount=0.99, print_progress=True, print_stats=True, use_gpu=False)
+run_n_by_cell_test(agent, cell_width=10, n_by_cell=10, environment=None, time_shift=0, time_loop=True, horizon=1000, initialization_values={}, reward_discount=0.99, distance_metric='l1', print_progress=True, print_stats=True, print_warning=True, use_gpu=False, parallel_agent_simulation=True, batches=-1)

 Function to run a test with simulations starting in different cells across the available starting zones.
 A number n_by_cell determines how many simulations should start within each cell (the same position can be chosen multiple times).